CRexit: how different cosmic ray transport modes affect thermal instability in the circumgalactic medium: Cosmic ray modulated thermal instability

-We utilize four key metrics to assess the results of our simulations: density fluctuations, cold mass fraction, cold mass volume, and cold mass flux.
-Each of these parameters offers valuable insights into different aspects of the underlying physical processes.
+We utilised four key metrics to assess the results of our simulations: density fluctuations, cold mass fraction, cold mass volume, and cold mass flux.
+Each parameter offers valuable insights into different aspects of the underlying physical processes.

-The \textbf{density fluctuations},
+The density fluctuations,

-quantifies local perturbations in gas mass density, $\rho$, relative to the global volume-weighted average background density, $\Bar{\rho} = \sum_i (\rho_i V_i) / \sum_i V_i$, where $V_i$ is the volume of the $i$th computational cell.
-This metric helps us to identify regions where the local density significantly deviates from the background, which is crucial for understanding the dynamics of structure formation and collapse.
+quantify local perturbations in gas mass density, $\rho$, relative to the global volume-weighted average background density, $\Bar{\rho} = \sum_i (\rho_i V_i) / \sum_i V_i$, where $V_i$ is the volume of the $i$th computational cell.
+This metric helped us identify regions where the local density significantly deviates from the background, which is crucial for understanding the dynamics of structure formation and collapse.

-The \textbf{cold mass fraction},
+The cold mass fraction,

 represents the proportion of cold gas mass, $m_\mathrm{cold}$, relative to the total mass, $M$, within the analysed domain.
 This metric provides insights into the efficiency of gas cooling and conversion from the hot into the cold phase by TI.